pub enum HaarFeatureType {

 The diagrams in the comments for each variant use the symbols (*, &) to represent either

-(+, -) or (-, +), depending on which Sign
+(+, -) or (-, +), depending on which Sign the feature type is used with.

 Variants§